-- A. The arbitrator shall be selected in the following manner: The Federal Mediation and Conciliation Service (FMCS) shall be jointly requested to submit a panel list of nine (9) arbitrators from Ohio.
+A. The arbitrator shall be selected in the following manner: The Federal Mediation and Conciliation Service (FMCS) shall be jointly requested to submit a panel list of nine (9) arbitrators from Ohio.
 The parties shall alternately strike the names of the arbitrators until only one (1) name remains.
 Either party may once reject the list and request from FMCS another list of nine (9) names until a mutually agreeable arbitrator is selected.
-The parties may at any time mutually agree to an alternate arbitration service or method of selection of an arbitrator. - B. If either party challenges the arbitrability of a grievance, it shall notify the other party of its challenge and intent to raise the issue at the arbitration hearing.
+The parties may at any time mutually agree to an alternate arbitration service or method of selection of an arbitrator.

+- B. If either party challenges the arbitrability of a grievance, it shall notify the other party of its challenge and intent to raise the issue at the arbitration hearing.
 At the hearing, the first question to be placed before the arbitrator is whether or not the issue is arbitrable and within his/her jurisdiction to decide.
 If the arbitrator determines the grievance is arbitrable, the grievance will be heard on its merits before the same arbitrator.
 The arbitrator shall limit his/her decision strictly to the interpretation, application, or enforcement of specific Articles of this Agreement.
-He/she may not modify or amend the Agreement.
-Five (5) days before the beginning of an arbitration hearing the parties shall exchange witness lists and copies of all documents which they intend to use at the hearing. - C. The decision of the arbitrator shall be final and binding on the grievant, the FOP and the Employer.
+He/she may not modify or amend the Agreement.. - C. The decision of the arbitrator shall be final and binding on the grievant, the FOP and the Employer.
 The arbitrator shall be requested to issue his/her decision with thirty (30) calendar days after the conclusion of testimony and arguments and submission of final briefs. - D. The fees and any other costs for the services of the arbitrator, the cost of any proofs produced at the direction of the arbitrator, the fee of the arbitrator, and the cost of the hearing room, if any, shall be borne equally by the Employer and the FOP.
 The fees and costs, if any, of any non-employee witnesses shall be borne by the party calling them.
 The fees of the court reporter shall be paid by the party asking for one, or split equally by the parties if both parties desire a court reporter, or request a copy of any transcripts.
 Any bargaining unit member whose attendance is required for such hearing shall not lose pay or benefits to the extent such hearing hours are during his/her normally scheduled working hours on the day of the hearing.